Noun | English Language & Comprehension for SSC CGL PDF Download

 You may have noticed from the examples that common nouns are not usually capitalized, unless they begin a sentence, whereas proper nouns are normally capitalized.
 You will also notice that both types of nouns can be more than a single word.

-4. Concrete Nouns – are the names used for the things that have physical existence and we can see, such as a table, chair, mobile phones, etc.
+4. Concrete Nouns –these are the names used for the things that have physical existence and we can see, such as a table, chair, mobile phones, etc.

 5. Abstract Nouns – are the exact opposite of concrete nouns.
-These are the names given to an idea, conditions, or quality.
-Basically, the name is used to refer to something that cannot be seen but is there, it does not exist physically.
+These are the names given to an idea, conditions, or a quality.
+Basically, the name is used to refer to something that cannot be seen but exists; it does not have a physical form

 Example: